AvaneeshKhandekar/Text-Unredactor/README.md

 - POS Tagging: The previous and next words, along with their POS tags, are extracted.
     - Crucial for understanding grammatical and semantic context, aiding in redaction reversal.
-- Named Entity Recognition (NER): Named entity labels (e.g., PERSON, DATE, LOCATION, etc.), with each entity type having a value of 1 if present in the sentence using ```SpaCy```.
+- Named Entity Recognition (NER): Named entity labels (e.g., PERSON, DATE, LOCATION, etc.), with each entity type having a frequency count if present in the sentence using ```SpaCy```.
-    - Identifies whether the sentence mentions key entities, narrowing down redaction possibilities.
+    - Identifies whether the sentence mentions key entities and how frequently, narrowing down redaction possibilities.
-- Dependency Parsing: The number of dependency relations in the sentence.
+- Number of sentence: The number of sentence in the text.
-    - Reflects sentence complexity and structural relationships, providing additional contextual signals.
+    - Reflects text complexity and structural relationships, providing additional contextual signals.

 These features collectively improve the feature vector with lexical, semantic, syntactic, and contextual information, enabling the model to predict the redacted term with higher accuracy.